selfrefactor/rambda/README.md

 - Add `R.symmetricDifference`

+- Add `R.difference`

+- `R.range` now works similar to Ruby's `Range` - both start and end values are inclusive.

 - Add `R.rangeDescending` as now `R.range` works only in ascending order.

-- `R.range` now works similar to Ruby's `Range` - both start and end values are inclusive.

-- Change several functions to be used directly without currying.
-It relates when there is confusion which is the input that is coming from the pipe:

-- R.range - it accepts one or two arguments.
+- `R.range` - it accepts one or two arguments.
 If one argument is passed, it is considered as end value, and start is 0.

 - R.rangeDescending - it accepts one or two arguments.
 If one argument is passed, it is considered as start value, and end is 0.

-- R.difference(new method)

 10.3.5